Building Policy Framework

 Suspending Best Practice Industry Conditions (BPICs) on new major projects

 The government has temporarily suspended the use of BPICs on all new government-funded construction projects as of 14 November 2024.
-The suspension also involves the temporary removal of the industrial relations best practice principle in the Queensland Procurement Policy.
+The suspension also involves the temporary removal of the industrial relations best practice principle in the Queensland Procurement Policy and removal of the requirement for subcontractors to be prequalified.

 What’s included

-• projects in procurement, where future stages have not been finalised, or where there is no approved Enterprise Agreement (or industrial instrument)—on a project-by-project basis.
+The suspension of BPICs applies to all new major projects and projects that have not reached the procurement stage and projects in procurement, where future stages have not been finalised, or where there is no approved Enterprise Agreement (or industrial instrument).

 The Queensland Procurement Policy and the Best practice principles: Quality, safe workplaces guidance have been amended to reflect these changes.